AGRI 1003 Animal Science

 Coordinator Adrian Renshaw Opens in new window

-Description This unit will provide students with an understanding of comparative physiological and anatomical concepts of a range of mammalian and avian species.
+Description This subject will provide students with an understanding of comparative physiological and anatomical concepts of a range of mammalian and avian species.
 Students will develop the skills to apply these concepts in practical situations through the use of field observations and the relationship of these to functional anatomy and physiology of production animals.
 In addition students will develop many of the principles and concepts employed in animal production.
 Concepts discussed in lectures are reinforced by practical classes held in the laboratory and in the outdoor laboratories.

 Discipline Animal Husbandry

 Student Contribution Band HECS Band 1 10cp

 Check your fees via the Fees page.